Last Updated on August 2, 2024 by Nicole

 Let me better explain the difference between these various types of stretches:

-• Static Stretches: Stretches you hold in place for a period of time (optimally 30-40 seconds) without movement.
+- Static Stretches: Stretches you hold in place for some time (optimally 30-40 seconds) without movement.

 It’s also worth mentioning that stretches can be active and passive, meaning active stretching is when you actively perform the stretch without any external force, such as from a partner.
 Passive stretching implies the use of external help, such as accessories or a partner to stretch a specific muscle group.